cbronzo/oc-restaurants/spec.md

 Specs:
 - [ ] Have a CLI for interfacing with the application
 - [ ] Pull data from an external source
-- [ ] Implement both list and detail views뜀
+- [ ] Implement both list and detail views